 By creating awareness and educating on the common misconceptions and alternative way of thinking, you can hopefully reach the core decision makers you’re targeting.
 But not all of online conversation opportunities will be with decision makers at the type of companies you’re targeting, so filter them for what’s most relevant or at the very least engage in a bit of learning and debate for context and insight.

-Everybody can use social selling to personally get deeper into topics from a target prospect or key client perspective.
+Everybody can use social selling to personally get deeper into topics.
 Debate around the key emotional and logical aspects of any topic, in the eyes of all the different buyers you have.
-‘Walking a mile in their shoes’ is helpful if you haven’t personally done their job before.
+‘Walking a mile in their shoes’ is helpful if you haven’t done their job before.
 Understanding the common topics of interest at the different stages of the buyer journey will allow you to prioritise across your pipeline.

 While social selling can be a first point of touch, what works today in sales can last for 6 months, even in waves of success.
 For example podcasts and videos shared online are enjoying a reemergence, but they are nothing new – why is it good?
 Because clients can hear your voice and see how you think on the fly.
 You are truly visible and people can see if they would like working with you before they’ve even met you.